rido-min/rido-min/README.md

 ### Hi there 👋

-rido-min is a developer working on Azure Edge, passionate about developer experiences.
+rido-min is a Microsoft developer, passionate about developer experiences.
 Most of my code is C# and JS

 > [@ridomin](https://github.com/ridomin) is my alterego